Last Updated: Mar 2022

 Because of landowner issues, the Zirks hang gliding and paragliding site is extremely

 sensitive.
-Anybody visiting pilot that approaches the site without a
+Any visiting pilot that approaches the site without a Mountaineer

-Mountaineer Hang Gliding Association officer to serve as a guide will risk
+Hang Gliding Association officer to serve as a guide will risk arrest or

-arrest or confrontation for trespassing.
-The main point of contact to gain
+confrontation for trespassing.
+The main point of contact to gain access to the

 Jim Rowan